nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-03-01-visual-studio-11-upgrade-health-check/index.md

 ---
 title: Visual Studio 11 Upgrade Health Check
-description: "Prepare for a smooth transition to Visual Studio 11 with our expert Health Check.
-Ensure your upgrade is seamless and unlock new features today!"
+description: Prepare for a smooth transition to Visual Studio 11 with our expert Health Check.
+Ensure your upgrade is seamless and unlock new features today!
 date: 2012-03-01
 creator: Martin Hinshelwood
 id: "4747"